yasmingsdm/styleguide/README.md

 # Style Guide

-In this project, I created a style guide/design system for your website.
+In this project, I created a style guide/design system for the Super Trunfo website.<br>

 This is a CodeAcademy project for the Front-end Engineer Career Path.

 I used HTML and CSS.